acebuddyteam/gargula/README.md

 The code includes:

-1- Git script to display master branch
+- Git script to display master branch

-2- The Gargula PS1 style
+- The Gargula PS1 style

-3- Full color config for your terminal
+- Full color config for your terminal

+Enjoy it!